-HoloLens controller information is transmitted via Message Queuing Telemetry Transport (MQTT), a publish/subscribe-type protocol developed for frequent message exchange between IoT devices.
+HoloLens controller information is transmitted via Message Queuing Telemetry Transport (MQTT), a publish/subscribetype protocol developed for frequent message exchange between IoT devices.
 Users use an Xbox controller that can connect to HoloLens.
-We develop an MQTT messaging system on a userside edge server with mosquitto [21], an open-source message broker, and Node-RED [22], a programming tool for event-driven applications.
+The available operations are as follows;

+- Xbox controller: moving forward, backward, left, and right, with left stick, rotation with L button and R button, and resetting robot's neck rotation with X button - gesture: moving forward, backward, left, and right with dragging, and rotation with holding - gaze: robot's neck rotation synchronized with HoloLens direction

+Because we use the MQTT for the core function, some of the robot operations here are easily extended to other devices such as Drone Mukherjee et al. (2020).
+Note again that we selected HoloLens and Pepper to evaluate the amount of the source code and to measure the application-level delay.
 The MQTT broker receives controller commands via HoloLens and sends them to a program running on the robot.
-The robot is a Pepper [23] running a program developed using the programming tool Choregraphe.
+The robot is a Pepper Softbank Robotics (2014) running a program developed using the programming tool Choregraphe.
 This program converts messages from the MQTT broker to the Pepper API.